 VIRTUAL CLASSROOM SOFTWARE AS A PART OF LMS

 When you hear “Learning Management System” – schools and universities are the first things that may come to your mind.
 However, enterprises are the most active adopters of such applications and they’re doing that on a way bigger scale than educational institutions.
-The LMS market is expected to grow $15.72 billion by 2021.
+The LMS market is expected to grow by $40.95 billion by 2029.
 However, the 2020 eLearning boom will likely help it to surpass even the most optimistic forecasts.

 Despite the heavy utilization of learning management platforms, the global educational system hasn’t been ready to go fully online.
 The infrastructure and processes are there, but most of the eLearning applications don’t include features that can help to conduct actual classes effectively.
 This is a great opportunity for virtual classroom software integration.

 One of the key features of any LMS is the evaluation of results and performance.
 The effective learning process is impossible without grades.
 For hundreds of years, assessments helped teachers to track the progress of the students, incentivize positive outcomes, and alter the learning program if the pupil is underperforming.
 Automation of the evaluation process, keeping records of each student organized, and tracking learning dynamics are among the most important tasks of any learning management system.
 Developing virtual classroom software from scratch means either having this functionality built-in or providing the ways of collecting organized data and sending it to the learning management system for measurement.
 New products that ignore that are useless and won’t be able to gain any market share.